 - Encouraging future entrepreneurs - the role of enterprise education, mentors and the appeal of social enterprise;

 - Supporting entrepreneurs to overcome challenges of starting and scaling-up a business - IP, finance and networks.

 Sessions will examine the recommendations of the Rose Review which called for the finance industry to improve transparency around investment decisions and pledge to better support female-led start-ups as well as introducing new products which aid entrepreneurs with caring responsibilities.

-Delegates will discuss how the sector responds and the next steps for policy as Government’s formal response set itself a new target of increasing the number of female entrepreneurs by half by 2030.
+Delegates will discuss Government’s formal response and how it aims to achieve its target of increasing the number of female entrepreneurs by half by 2030.

 With the Stace Review on barriers preventing young people from starting up a business due to report in summer, the conference will be a timely opportunity to consider the Review’s recommendations - in particular how to improve support for prospective entrepreneurs from low-income and other disadvantaged backgrounds.